 Please send a healthy mid-morning snack and a lunch with a beverage every day.
 No refrigeration is available.
 Half-day kindergarteners do not need a lunch.
-All students will eat lunch and have recess from 11:50 to 12:20 pm except kindergarten, which will be from 12:20 to 1:00 pm.
+All students will eat lunch and have recess from 11:25 to 11:55 pm except junior kindergarten and kindergarten.
 If a lunch is accidentally forgotten, the student will receive a lunch for a cost of \$3.00 to be paid the following day.